 (4) When a person applies under this section for the person’s detention to be reviewed or applies for leave to make an application of that kind, the proper officer of the court must immediately give a copy of the application to the DPP.

-[Section 30 amended by No. 17 of 2016 s.
+[Section 30 amended: No. 17 of 2016 s.
 25.]

 31. Dealing with application